-Note 10 - Notes Payable
+Note 11 - Notes Payable

 In December 2012, CCS obtained financing in order to build the Student Services Building (#15) on the Spokane Community College campus through certificates of participation (COP), issued by the Washington Office of State Treasurer (OST) in the amount of \$2,040,000.
 The interest rate charged is 4.18%.
-The principal and interest obligations related to this payable are being paid out of CCS local funds over a term of 20 years.
+The principal and interest obligations related to this payable are being paid out of Community Colleges of Spokane local funds over a term of 20 years.